Linda Smith (American politician): Political career

 Smith began her political career in a special election in 1983 when she defeated a Democratic Party incumbent to win a seat in the Washington House of Representatives.
 In 1987, she moved up to the state Senate, giving Republicans control of that chamber, and remained there until her supporters began a September 1994 write-in campaign to elect her to Washington's 3rd congressional district, after Republican candidate Tim Moyer suddenly dropped out of the race.
 Smith began a 19-day-long grassroots campaign that resulted in her defeating the only Republican candidate listed on the primary ballot.
 Having secured a ballot line as the Republican nominee through her September write-in campaign, she went on to defeat liberal three-term Democrat Jolene Unsoeld in November.
 She narrowly won reelection in 1996, defeating Democrat Brian Baird by only 113 votes.

 Smith was known for her strong pro-life stance and supporting campaign finance reform, and being one of 9 House Republicans to vote against confirming House Speaker Newt Gingrich in early 1997.

 In November 1997, Smith was one of eighteen Republicans in the House to co-sponsor a resolution by Bob Barr that sought to launch an impeachment inquiry against President Bill Clinton.
 The resolution did not specify any charges or allegations.
 This was an early effort to impeach Clinton, predating the eruption of the Clinton–Lewinsky scandal.
 The eruption of that scandal would ultimately lead to a more serious effort to impeach Clinton in 1998.
 On October 8, 1998, Smith voted in favor of legislation that was passed to open an impeachment inquiry.
 On December 19, 1998, Smith voted in favor of all four proposed articles of impeachment against Clinton (only two of which received the majority of votes needed to be adopted).

-Giving up her House seat in 1998, Smith ran for Washington's U.S. Senate seat.
+Giving up her House seat in 1998, Smith ran for Washington's Class 3 U.S. Senate seat.
 She defeated former King County Prosecuting Attorney Chris Bayley to face sitting U.S. Senator Patty Murray, only the third Senate race between two women.
 Ultimately Murray won by a 58%-to-42% margin.